Let’s just be honest… delegation is scary.

 Rather than simply sharing a detailed job description, I recommend spending time discussing expectations and goals with your new team member.

 Share your mission as an organization and tell stories of the impact you’ve made as a team on your clients, customers, and the world.
-Capture the natural excitement your team member feels as you begin working together, and inspire her to bring her best self to your work.
+Capture the natural excitement your team member feels as you begin working together.
+Inspire her to bring her best self to your work.

 Step beyond your goals for your team member, and ask him to share his personal and professional goals with you.
 Look for ways to align his goals with yours so both can be achieved in the course of the work you do together.
 Ask yourself how you can support your new team member in reaching those goals.